noosh1380/noosh1380.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_6338.jpeg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Montreal, Canada</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+I'm an undergraduate student at McGill University in Montreal, majoring in Computer Science with a minor in Economics.
+I am also a researcher at Mila - Quebec AI Institute, working in Dr. Siva Reddy’s NLP lab.
+Alongside my studies, I have been woking at Apple for over three years, currently holding the position of Technical Expert.

+My research interests focus on using artificial intelligence to enhance accessibility.
+During my time at Marianopolis College in the Honours Pure and Applied Science Program, I conducted a literature review on the use of AI in prosthetics.
+I am now investigating the limitations of common vision-to-language mappings in vision-language models (VLMs).
+These projects have laid the groundwork for my ultimate research interest: Machine Learning in Sign Language Processing.

+In my free time, I enjoy playing piano, reading, and going to the gym.
+Fun fact: I have been playing piano for over 15 years and passed the McGill Conservatory Collegial Level Piano exams!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.